sipgate/li-simulator-x1x2x3/README.md

 ## Preparing a new release

 We're using the [Maven release plugin](https://maven.apache.org/maven-release/maven-release-plugin/index.html).
-When ready, run `./mvnw release:prepare` and follow the instructions.
+When ready, run `./mvnw release:prepare -Dresume=false` and follow the instructions.
 This will create, tag and push a new release.

 ## Run end-to-end tests